Vortex lattice in spin-imbalanced unitary Fermi gas: Impact of the trapping potential geometry

 \section{Impact of the trapping potential geometry}

 New generation of experiments with 3D ultracold gases utilize typically box-like traps~\cite{Gaunt2013,Chomaz2015,Navon2016,Mukherjee2017,2106.09716}.
-In this section we provide predictions of ASLDA method in case of such trap.
-The gas in non-rotating box trap is uniform (except regions in close vicinity of boundaries).
+In this section we provide predictions of the ASLDA method in case of such a trap.
+The gas in the non-rotating box trap is uniform (except regions in close vicinity of boundaries).
 However, once we introduce rotation, we observe a fundamental change in the system.
-Neither the density maximum is placed in the system centre nor vortices create triangular lattice, except the case $\delta=0\%$ where vortices tend to organize in the Abrikosov lattice.
-Lack of perfect simulated Abrikosov lattice for the spin symmetric system can be due to boundary effects, however we cannot exclude that the algorithm stuck in metastable stable state (although we did a few tries with different starting points).
-Due to the centrifugal force, the particles are expelled towards tube walls and structure resembling meniscus is formed.
+Neither the density maximum is placed in the system center, nor vortices create a triangular lattice, except the case $\delta=0\%$ where vortices tend to organize in the Abrikosov lattice.
+The lack of perfect simulated Abrikosov lattice for the spin symmetric system can be due to boundary effects; however, we cannot exclude that the algorithm stuck in a metastable stable state (although we did a few tries with different starting points).
+Due to the centrifugal force, the particles are expelled towards tube walls, and a structure resembling a meniscus is formed.
 It can be seen in Fig.~\ref{fig:comp_gray}c.
-In such case one can expect that the spin-imbalanced system separates into a spin-polarized core and a superfluid ring.
+In such case, one can expect that the spin-imbalanced system separates into a spin-polarized core and a superfluid ring.
 Indeed, the unpaired particles occupy the less populated area and the vortex cores, see Fig.~\ref{fig:multiplot_tube}.
-One can also notice complex structures in the gas cloud forming by nodal lines.
+One can also notice complex structures in the gas cloud formed by nodal lines.
 These are lines along which phase of the order parameter changes abruptly by $\pi$, and in Fig.~\ref{fig:multiplot_tube} they are seen especially well in polarization $p({\bm{r}})$ plots.
-While presence of them may be signature of emergence the FFLO-type phase, their complexity precludes of stating that the resulting phase pattern can be approximated as superposition of the vortex lattice phase and modulation of the sign along the radial direction.
+While their presence may be a signature of the emergence of the FFLO-type phase, their complexity precludes stating that the resulting phase pattern can be approximated as a superposition of the vortex lattice phase and modulation of the sign along the radial direction.